Lindy Fralin

 Lindy Fralin is a US manufacturer of "boutique" guitar pickups based in Richmond, Virginia.
-He got his start in the early 1990s winding by hand on a homemade machine because he was not satisfied with commercially available pickups.
+Lindy Fralin started winding pickups in the early 1990s.
+He started winding by hand on a homemade machine because he was not satisfied with commercially available pickups.
 After a number of years experimenting with various formulas he found one that improved the tone of standard single coil windings.

+Fralin Pickups started as a one-man shop in the Fan District in Richmond, Virginia.
+Fralin began repairing broken pickups from local music stores.

 A number of guitar players heard the resulting product and asked him to do the same for their guitars, which led him to establish Lindy Fralin Pickups.
-The company still winds pickups by hand to the exacting specifications of each customer.
-J-bass style single coil pickups are remarkable for clarity and high output.
+The company still winds pickups by hand to the specifications of each customer.
 They are also known for period correct rewinding of vintage guitar pickups.
-The company now employs 6 people and ships pickups worldwide.
+The company now employs 12 people and ships pickups worldwide.

 Fralin also produced pickups for PRS Guitars initially for the EG II model, then continuing to the Custom 22 model.

+In 2022, Lindy Fralin released a newly-redesigned version of the Filter'Tron pickup - called his Fralin'Tron.